greenwoodad/iconcheck/README.md

 ## Prerequisites

 This script requires a linux operating system with rsync.
-I've tested it in CentOS 6.8, 7.5 and x on the local side and CentOS 7.5, CentOS 5.1 on the remote side.
+I've tested it in CentOS 6.8, 7.5 and Ubuntu 20 on the local side and CentOS 7.5, CentOS 5.1 on the remote side.
 I have only tested this with ICON-NMR run out of Topspin 2.1 and 4.0.8.

 The email feature requires that the command *sendmail* is working on the machine running the script.